pjotrp/bioruby-alignment/README.md

 the old with the new.

-It is important to note that, instead of directly editing alignments in place, this module always makes it a two step process.
+It is important to note that, instead of directly editing alignments in place, bio-alignment always makes it a two step process.
 First items are masked/marked through the state of the rows/columns/elements, next the alignment is rewritten using this state.
 The advantage of using an intermediate state is that the state can be queried for creating (for